raspberrypi/documentation/remote-access/vnc/README.md

 ### Establishing a cloud connection

-You are entitled to use RealVNC's cloud service for free providing remote access is for educational or non-commercial purposes only.
+You are entitled to use RealVNC's cloud service for free, provided that remote access is for educational or non-commercial purposes only.

-Cloud connections are convenient and encrypted end-to-end, and highly recommended for connecting to your Raspberry Pi over the internet.
+Cloud connections are convenient and encrypted end-to-end.
+They are highly recommended for connecting to your Raspberry Pi over the internet.
 There's no firewall or router reconfiguration, and you don't need to know the IP address of your Raspberry Pi, or provide a static one.

-- Sign up for a RealVNC account [here](https://www.realvnc.com/raspberrypi/#sign-up); it's free and only takes a few seconds.
+- Sign up for a RealVNC account [here](https://www.realvnc.com/raspberrypi/#sign-up): it's free and it only takes a few seconds.

 - On your Raspberry Pi, sign in to VNC Server using your new RealVNC account credentials:

   ![VNC Server dialog showing sign in](images/vnc-server-cloud-dialog.png)

 - On the device you'll use to take control, download VNC Viewer.
-You *must* use the [compatible app](https://www.realvnc.com/download/viewer/) from RealVNC.
+You **must** use the [compatible app](https://www.realvnc.com/download/viewer/) from RealVNC.

 - Sign in to VNC Viewer using the same RealVNC account credentials, and then either tap or click to connect to your Raspberry Pi: